 Similar to their VA loan counterparts, USDA loans do not come with minimum down payment requirement, allowing you to finance up to 100% of your new home’s value.
 However, your lender can hike your down payment up to around 10% if your FICO® credit score lands too low.

-In addition, you won’t qualify for a USDA loan if your monthly income breaches beyond 115% of the current U.S. median income.
+In addition, you may not qualify for a USDA loan if your adjusted household income breaches beyond 115% of the area’s current median income.

 Good Neighbor Next Door Program